 Slip and fall accidents can lead to devastating and painful injuries for the victim, and they can happen virtually anywhere, even near or at your own residence.
 In many instances, slip and fall accidents happen because of a property owner’s failure to maintain the premises in a safe and reasonable condition.
 If you were hurt on a piece of property that someone else owns, controls, or manages, you may be entitled to compensation for your injuries and damages.
-At Maurer Law, our North Carolina premises liability lawyers are prepared to help you determine whether you have a right to compensation and the best way to go about pursuing your claim.
+At Maurer Law, our Charlotte premises liability lawyers are prepared to help you determine whether you have a right to compensation and the best way to go about pursuing your claim.

 In a recent case, the North Carolina Court of Appeal issued an opinion in a case involving a slip and fall accident.
 The plaintiff in the case slipped and fell on a molded walkway in her condo complex, and she filed a claim for compensation.
 The plaintiff alleged that she always used a stairway on the side of the building to access her condo.
 During August 2012, however, the plaintiff was recovering from rotator cuff surgery.
 The building featured two wooden walkways on either side of the building to get to the parking lot.
 Each walkway featured a 90-degree turn around a white column.

 The building owner contracted with a company to maintain the common areas, including the walkways.
 In November 2012, one of its employees notified the defendant that one of the walkways was suffering from dangerous mold growth that made the surface slick when wet.
 She suggested that the defendant power wash the walkways but never received a response.
 Shortly afterward, the plaintiff used the elevator to go to the ground floor to get her suitcase.
 She was unaware that it had rained overnight.
 After turning on the 90-degree angle of the walkway, the plaintiff slipped on the slimy mold and fell, causing her to break her femur.